 STEP 5: Strain peppermint leaves and pour hot tea into a teacup.

 The best iced tea is cold brewed iced tea!
-It tastes soooo good and way better than iced tea made any other way.
+It tastes so good and way better than iced tea made any other way.

 STEP 1: Put peppermint tea and water in a pitcher or glass container.